KrisrcQi/Some-defi-research-in-2022-/README.md

 # Defi-research-in-2022

-# English version will be pulished soon.
+The english version will be published soon.